python/cpython/Doc/library/shlex.rst

       >>> print(join(['echo', '-n', 'Multiple words']))
       echo -n 'Multiple words'

-   The returned value is shell-escaped to prevent against injection vulnerabilities (see :func:`quote`).
+   The returned value is shell-escaped to protect against injection vulnerabilities (see :func:`quote`).
    Nonetheless, it's safer to pass a list of tokens to a shell command line when possible.